PranjalKaushik77/Inventory-Dashboard/README.md

 3. If a part is in the **Critical region**, click the **Email Vendor** button to notify the supplier.
 4. Monitor stock trends and take necessary actions before shortages occur.

-## Deployment
-To deploy the project, you can use platforms like **Vercel** for the frontend and **Heroku** for the backend.
-Follow their respective documentation for deployment instructions.

 ## Future Improvements
 - **Automated alerts** for low-stock items.
 - **Integration with third-party inventory management tools**.
 - **Detailed analytics & reporting** for better decision-making.

-## Contributing
-1. Fork the repository.
-2. Create a new branch.
-3. Make your changes and test them.
-4. Submit a pull request.

 ## License
 This project is licensed under the MIT License.